Raisenil/Food_Ordering_Website/README.md

 By clicking `Add Category` button New Food category can be added by entering Category Title, category Image and setting Featured and active status.

-If Featured status is `YES` the category wil be featured in the main page.
+If Featured status is `YES` the category will be featured in the main page.

-If Active status is `YES` the category wil be Active in the `Category` (All category) page.
+If Active status is `YES` the category will be Active in the `Category` (All category) page.

 [Note: Only 1st 3 featured category's are showed on the main page.
 Without the Active status the Category can't be featured ]